English Orientation Packet

 TELEPHONES

 Calls are subject to monitoring and will be recorded.
 Legal calls will be excluded from recording if they have been established as a legal phone number.
 PCF must be notified by the inmate or attorney in order to have the monitoring/recording feature turned off on legal calls.
 A one-time free call may be granted to a cell phone number in order to give the cell phone owner the opportunity to make arrangements to receive future calls.
 Emergency calls may be granted on a case-by-case basis at the request of the inmate to the shift supervisor.
-ICE detainee questions related to calls to consulates are address in the detainee supplemental orientation packet.

 VISITING